Patch-Based Stochastic Attention for Image Editing: Patch-Based Stochastic Attention

 \subsection{Differentiability}

 Unfortunately PatchMatch, using a single NN, is not differentiable with respect to $Q$ and $K$ because of the argmax operator in equation~\eqref{eq:psi}.

+We propose to overcome this limitation by the use of multiple neighbors, and the adaptation of the softmax operator.
+Note that another work, by~\citep{Plotz2018}, also proposed the use of nearest neighbours.
+However, it is based on a continuous relaxation of the k-Nearest Neighbor (KNN) attention matrix, and thus has the same computational and memory complexity as Full Attention, which is precisely what we wish to avoid.

+We now assume that we have access to multiple NNs instead of only one so that the support of our rows, or the shift-map, is now a set $\psi(i)$ with $k$ elements.
+The matrix $A$ writes:

+The matrix $S \in \mathbb{R}^{n \times n}$ is an intermediate matrix storing the similarities between elements of $Q$ and $K$.
+We will give further details on how $S$ is established later in the paper.

-Following~\cite{Plotz2018}, however, we can approximate matrix $A$ in equation~\eqref{eq:nnAttention}, by a continuous relaxation $\tilde{A}_t(Q,K)$.
-This relaxation is related to a truncated version of the full attention matrix $\softmax_t(QK^T)$ in equation~\eqref{eq:fullAttention} and admits $A$ as a limit case (when $t\to 0$).
-In addition the relaxation $\tilde{A}$ is differentiable with respect to $Q$ and $K$ as long as $k>1$.
-We propose two ways to construct $\tilde{A}$ in a computationally- and memory-efficient way: one based on using several NNs, and one based on patch aggregation.
+We propose two ways to construct $A$ in a computationally- and memory-efficient way: one based on using several NNs, and one based on patch aggregation.
 Our theoretical findings are confirmed by the experiments (Section~\ref{sec:colorizationDifferentiability}), in which the importance of the differentiability property will be shown.

+We show that this restores differentiability with respect to $Q$ and $K$ as long as the number $k = \lvert \psi(i) \rvert$ of NNs is larger than 1.